krimohshu/aws_data_pipeline_and_ml/sagemaker/README.md

 2. **Run All Cells**: Click `Run → Run All Cells` or use `Shift+Enter` for each cell

-3. **Follow the Tutorial**: The notebook has detailed explanations for each step
+3. **Execute**: The notebook contains detailed explanations for each step

 ---